SOM-Research/code-of-conduct-analyzer/README.md

-# Send Code of Conduct GitHub Action
+# Code of Conduct Analyzer GitHub Action

 This GitHub Action checks for the presence of `CODE_OF_CONDUCT.md` in a repository, processes its content, and takes appropriate actions based on the analysis.